NatureNai/legofinalproject/README.md

 What is next for me includes finding a program that will support TensorFlow so that I can teach the machine learning raspberry pi cameras to detect my face.
 I want to help destroy the narrative that AI cannot detect faces of people of color that well.

+I sincerely enjoy this project and will continue to work on it in my spare time.
+This is work is what I am passionate about.
+Thank you for this opportunity.

 Please navigate to https://github.com/NatureNai/legofinalproject/blob/main/DiaryRobotFace for the link to my personal diary regarding this project and more personal thoughts I endured and will continue to endure.

+P.S.
+I shamelessly used this project to help with my camera shyness.
+As I continue with more projects in the future I hope that you take notice of my growth.

 I learned how to:
 - Use the Raspberry Pi camera to look for objects